Lightricks/LTX-Video/README.md

 ```

 ## ComfyUI Integration
-To use our model with ComfyUI, please follow the instructions at [https://github.com/Lightricks/ComfyUI-LTXVideo/](https://github.com/Lightricks/ComfyUI-LTXVideo/).
+To use the LTX-Video model and sample workflows with ComfyUI, please follow the instructions in the [ComfyUI-LTXVideo repo](https://github.com/Lightricks/ComfyUI-LTXVideo/).

 ## Diffusers Integration
-To use our model with the Diffusers Python library, check out the [official documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/ltx_video).
+To use the LTX-Video model with the Diffusers Python library, check out the [official documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/ltx_video).

 Diffusers also support an 8-bit version of LTX-Video, [see details below](#ltx-videoq8)